Check & Pay Your Challan in Minutes

 This is the smart choice for vehicle owners who want to settle their challans at a lower price while also avoiding long lines.
 We handle everything, so you can clear your record in minutes.

-- Visit the e-Challan Page- Go to the top of our page and enter your registration number.
+- Visit the e-Challan Page- Go to the top of this page and enter your registration number.

 - One Click Check- Fetch every pending fine linked to your vehicle instantly and see eligible reductions that you can get from us.

-- Seamless Bulk Payment - Pay all your fines at once or select specific ones.
-Use any modern payment method like UPI or Credit Card through our smooth, secure gateway.
+- Pay All or Select: Pay all vehicle challans at once or select specific ones.
+UPI, Credit Card, net banking all accepted through our secure gateway.

 - Permanent Digital Record- Your receipts are saved in your DigiLawyer account forever.
 Your challan is cleared within 30 Days.